fluent-form/fluent-form/README.md

 });
 ```

-2. Add `FluentFormComponent` to your standalone component, configure the `schemas` parameter, and start building the form:
+2. Add `FluentFormComponent` to your standalone component, configure the `schema` parameter, and start building the form:

 ```ts
 import { FluentFormComponent, buttonGroup, button, date, form, number, input } from 'ngx-fluent-form';